Correlators in phase-ordering from Schr\"odinger-invariance: Introduction

-Rather than focussing on the study of specific models, or on analytic theories based on uncontrolled approximations, we shall inquire into the dynamical scaling (\ref{gl:2}) and shall ask to what extent this scaling behaviour and further the form of the universal functions $F_{C,R}$ appearing therein can be determined from dynamical symmetries of phase-ordering alone.
-Since at least for model-A-type dynamics without any conservation law of the order-parameter $\phi(t,\vec{r})$, it is well-known that $\mathpzc{z}=2$ \cite{Bray94b}, it looks promising to study the extension of the naturally realised dynamical scaling to the full group of Schr\"odinger-transformations \cite{Henk94}. {For a historical review, see \cite{Duva24}.} Physically, one can expect that response functions should transform covariantly under Schr\"odinger transformations, whereas the calculation of correlation functions cannot be done so straightforwardly.
-Instead of transforming covariantly, correlators must be found by reducing them to higher multi-point response functions \cite{Pico04,Henk10}.
-Recently, we have shown that the generic forms of both two-time responses and correlators far from equilibrium can be obtained by changing the representation of the dynamical symmetry group, which was taken then to consist only of dilatations and generalised time-translations \cite{Henk25c}.
-This allowed two major conclusions: (I) the complete known generic phenomenology of physical ageing (including phase-ordering) of two-time observables can be reproduced from these two symmetry requirements and is of course in agreement with numerous specific studies from models and (II) the non-linear terms in the equation of motion of the order-parameter $\phi(t,\vec{r})$ become irrelevant (in the renormalisation-group sense) in the long-time limit if only the auto-correlation exponent obeys the condition $\lambda>1$ \cite{Henk25c}.
-Subsequently, we showed that in systems where $\mathpzc{z}=2$ but where the noise contribution from the thermal heat bath dominate over against the noisy initial configurations (as it occurs for systems quenched onto their critical point) explicit expressions for the single-time correlator $C\bigl(s;{r}\bigr)$ and the two-time auto-correlator $C(t,s)$ could be derived from the covariance of the three-point response function $\langle \phi\phi\wit{\phi^2}\rangle$ \cite{Henk25d}.
-These results are reproduced in models, including the examples of the $1D$ Glauber-Ising model quenched to temperature $T=0$ {and the spherical model quenched onto $T=T_c$.}
+\BLAU{Since the Schr\"odinger Lie algebra does contain the time translations $X_{-1}=-\partial_t$, it cannot be used directly a dynamical symmetry of a non-equilibrium system which is not time-translation-invariant.
+But recently,} it has been shown that the generic forms of both two-time responses and two-time correlators far from equilibrium can be obtained by changing the representation of the dynamical symmetry Lie algebra, which was assumed to consist only of dilatations and generalised time-translations \cite{Henk25c}. \BLAU{The hypothesis of covariance of both responses and correlators under this representation led to:} \begin{enumerate} \item[(I)] the complete known generic phenomenology of physical ageing (\BLAU{both phase-ordering and non-equilibrium critical dynamics with generic $\mathpzc{z}$}) of the two-time observables with $t>s$ can be reproduced from these two symmetry requirements, in agreement with numerous specific studies from models and \item[(II)] the non-linear terms in the equation of motion of the order-parameter $\phi(t,\vec{r})$ become irrelevant (in the renormalisation-group sense) in the long-time limit if only the auto-correlation exponent obeys the condition $\lambda>1$. \end{enumerate} \BLAU{This means that the non-equilibrium behaviour can be obtained from a time-dependent change of representation of a Lie algebra which {\em a priori} can serve only as dynamical symmetry of an equilibrium system.}\footnote{In systems which undergo non-equilibrium critical dynamics after a quench onto $T=T_c$ and which in addition have $\mathpzc{z}=2$, explicit expressions for the single-time correlator $C\bigl(s;{r}\bigr)$ and the two-time auto-correlator $C(t,s)$ could be derived from the covariance of the three-point response function $\langle \phi\phi\wit{\phi^2}\rangle$ \cite{Henk25d}.
+The results are reproduced in the $1D$ Glauber-Ising model quenched to temperature $T=0$, the spherical model quenched onto $T=T_c>0$ and very recently also the voter model in $d>0$ dimensions \cite{Henk25f}.} \BLAU{However, in spite of this phenomenological success, the assumption of covariance of the correlator $C$, even under such a small Lie algebra, should be considered as merely heuristic, since the equal-time case $t=s$ cannot be included \cite[Appendix B]{Henk25c}.}